mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 pip list
 ```

 to display a list of all installed Python packages.
 As our environment is still new, this list is still empty.
 However, we are now ready to install any kind of Python package.
-For example, we can install NumPy, a very important package for numerical calculations in Python by typing
+There are three packages which we will need soon (*numpy* for numerical computations, *matplotlib* for plotting, and *ipykernel* for interactive notebooks), so we can install them as follows:

 ```
-pip install numpy
+pip install numpy matplotlib ipykernel
 ```

 If you then again type `pip list`, you will see that the list of installed packages now includes the NumPy.
 There are more things you can do with Miniforge, and if needed, you can refer to the [conda cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) for more information.